-Knowing how to talk to people when you have been diagnosed with social anxiety disorder (SAD) can be a problem.
+Knowing how to talk to people when you have social anxiety disorder (SAD) can be a problem.
 Chances are good that even after receiving treatment you may find that you are behind your peers when it comes to social skills.

 Part of the problem with SAD is that you have likely spent much of your life avoiding talking with other people.
 The end result is that, even when you have control of your anxiety, you may still not be sure how to behave in social situations.